skirsten/hacky-easter-2016/README.md

 This is a write-up of my solutions for the [Hacky Easter 2016](http://hackyeaster.hacking-lab.com/hackyeaster/) white-hat free hacking competition for education and fun.

-The official solution document, wich contains two of mine solutions, can be found [here](http://media.hacking-lab.com/hackyeaster/HackyEaster2016_Solutions.pdf).
+The official solution document, which contains two of mine solutions, can be found [here](http://media.hacking-lab.com/hackyeaster/HackyEaster2016_Solutions.pdf).

 Also keep in mind: These solutions may not be the fastest, most useful or most practical way of solving the given challenge and as always there is no guarantee that the code does not fry your computer and I am not to be held responsible for anything good or bad that happens to you and/or your computer because of my code snippets.